Cozz: 2016–2020: Nothin' Personal and Effected

 On February 13, 2018, he released his second album Effected which includes features from J. Cole and Kendrick Lamar.
 Singles and music videos for the album includes "Questions", "Demons N Distractions", and "Bout It".
 On April 4, 2018, Cozz announced The Effected Tour in North American in 16 cities, to further promote the album.
 He was also featured on Los Angeles rapper JAG's album with Reason on the track "Black Boy Rise".
 On November 7, Cozz worked with DJ Megan Ryte on a 5-track mixtape called Aftermath Of My Dreams.

 2021–present: Fortunate EP

-On October 22, 2021, Cozz released the first single from the EP of the same name titled "Fortunate", produced by T-Minus, J. Cole, and Ced Breeze.
+On October 22, 2021, Cozz released the first single from the EP of the same name titled "Fortunate", produced by T-Minus, J. Cole, Kurzweil, and Ced Breeze.
 On November 17, he released the second single "Addicted", along with a music video.
 On December 2, Cozz released the EP Fortunate, which features a guest appearance from YG.